Edwardftt/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Hi im working on some new stuff

-I'm glad you are here.
-I plan to talk about ...
+I have just started working on Github and working on new things to imrpove my skills.